 Figure 4.
 Inhibition galectin-3 accumulation around amitriptyline (AMI)-damaged vesicles in MCF-7 cells.
-Cells were treated with combinations of 10 µM compound 4 and 10 or 50 µM amitriptyline for 24 hours, control cells were treated with 0.1% v/v DMSO as mentioned in the Methods. (a) MCF-7 cells were cultured and treated as stated above and galectin-3 staining was visualized with anti-rat Alexa Fluor® 594 (red), whereas Hoechst (blue) was used to stain the nuclei.
+Cells were treated with combinations of 10 µM compound 4 and 10 or 50 µM amitriptyline for 24 hours, control cells were treated with 0.1% v/v DMSO.
+A) Galectin-3 staining was visualized with anti-rat Alexa Fluor® 594 (red), whereas Hoechst (blue) was used to stain the nuclei.
 The immunofluorescence pictures displayed are representative for each treatment.
-Scale bars are equivalent to 20 µm. (b) The number of galectin-3 dots were counted manually using ImageJ in four different images for each experimental condition, and given as mean ± SEM.
+Scale bars are equivalent to 20 µm.
+Small square inserts show which areas is magnified in each large square insert.
+B) The number of galectin-3 dots were counted manually using ImageJ in four different images for each experimental condition, and given as mean ± SEM.
 Each data set represents ~250 cells. **P<0.01, ***P < 0.001, Student’s t-test.

 Intracellular inhibition by galectin-3 antagonist in an amitriptyline-induced vesicle damage assay